beehive-lab/kfusion-tornadovm/README.md

 KFusion can run in two modes receiving input from:

-1) RGB-d camera where you select the input source from the drop-down menu.
+1) RGB-d camera where you select the input source from the drop-down menu:
 ```bash
 ## Run KFusion-Tornado GUI
 $ kfusion kfusion.tornado.GUI
 ```

-2) Pre-defined datasets again through the GUI selection or"
+2) Pre-defined datasets again through the GUI selection or:
 ```bash
 ## Run KFusion-Tornado GUI
 $ kfusion kfusion.tornado.Benchmark <config file>